aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/dynamic-composition.md

 The above value converter will load the URL and return the text response.
 For view models, something similar can be achieved where an object or class can be returned.

-3. In Aurelia 2, all bindings are passed through to the underlying custom element composition, so `view-model.ref` no longer means getting a reference to the composer, but the composed view model instead.
+3. In Aurelia 2, all bindings are transferred to the underlying custom element composition.
+Therefore, `view-model.ref` no longer signifies obtaining a reference to the composer, but rather to the composed view model.
 ### Scope breaking changes

 By default, when composing, the outer scope will not be inherited.
 The parent scope will only be inherited when it is not a custom element being composed.
 This means the outer scope will be used when composing only a view or plain object as the view model.